jorina/Lab-exercise-4/README.md

 Not clearly, because even if the maximum uplift rate is situated in the x < 50km half of the plot for most of the time, that can also be observed in the previous plot evolutions.

+:cow: 2/3.5 pts your plots are not correct. with the correct plot you would have answered correct: Q1: it is higher; Q3: yes, clear change

+:cow: total 18.5/20pts